sabri-van2v/Libft-project/README.md

-# Libft-project
+# libft-project
-Project Libft at 42 school.
+Project libft at 42 school.